mherrmann/helium/README.md

 # Selenium-python, 50% easier.

-[Selenium-python](https://selenium-python.readthedocs.io/) is fantastic for web automation.
-But it is also too difficult to use.
-Helium is a Python library that wraps around Selenium to give you a more high-level API.
+[Selenium and Python](https://selenium-python.readthedocs.io/) are great for web automation.
+But Selenium makes many things harder than they should be.
+Helium is a Python library that wraps selenium-python in an API that is much easier to use.
 By using Helium on top of Selenium, your automation scripts become 50% shorter, easier to read _and_ more stable.

 ![Helium Demo](doc/helium-demo.gif)

-Selenium comes with the following pain points:
+In particular, Selenium comes with the following pain points:

  * To identify elements on a web page, Selenium requires you to use HTML IDs such as `myBtn`, XPaths such as `//button[text()="Some text"]` or CSS